Strange Occurrences at Knock, Mayo, Ireland 1879 or Tricks?

 Visit https://www.excatholic.net for refutations of Catholicism and warnings

-Visit https://www.testreligion.com for exposure of religious harms
+Visit https://www.disproven.net for refutation of religious harms